Fairfax Water has resumed normal bill collection processes. This includes disconnection of service for unpaid bills.

-Below are the payment assistance options available to our customers.
+Below are the payment assistance options available to our customers at this time.
 If you need assistance, it is essential that you contact us to discuss your situation and to find a solution that addresses your past due balance.

 There are several local community organizations that may assist with utility bill payments (see list below).
 Contact these organizations directly for payment assistance:

-The Commonwealth's recent budget revisions also placed a moratorium on disconnection of residential customers for nonpayment.
-Fairfax Water had already voluntarily suspended all water disconnections due to nonpayment of drinking water and wastewater bills in March of this year.
-While this is something that we have done to assist customers facing economic hardship due to the coronavirus, it is not sustainable indefinitely.
+Fairfax Water voluntarily suspended all water disconnections due to nonpayment of drinking water and wastewater bills in March of 2020.
+While this is something that we did to assist customers facing economic hardship due to the coronavirus, it is not sustainable indefinitely.
 The Fairfax Water drinking water system and the wastewater system operated by Fairfax County and the cities of Fairfax and Falls Church are not-for-profit.
 They rely on recovering all costs from the systems' users.
-In recognition of this fact, the Commonwealth's recent budget revision also provides for utilities to resume disconnections for nonpayment after meeting certain criteria.
-Fairfax Water anticipates unpaid bills could soon reach a threshold that necessitates our resumption of disconnections for nonpayment.
+Fairfax Water bills cover both drinking water and wastewater service.

 Fairfax Water provides drinking water service but only administers the billing for wastewater service on behalf of Fairfax County, City of Fairfax, and City of Falls Church.